• Skip to primary navigation

 Lemon Brioche Pull Apart loaf in a loaf pan.

-This bread is best with a cool rise.
+• This bread is best with a cool rise.
 Don't be tempted to cut corners here.
-Not only will it make the dough easier to work with, but also hydrates the bread, and enhances the flavor of the dough.
+This type of rise not only makes the dough easier to work with but it also hydrates the bread and enhances the flavor of the dough.

-Make sure you allow the bread to rise until it is doubled.
+• Make sure you allow the bread to rise the second time until it is doubled in size.
 This will take time as the dough is chilled, to begin with.

-I like to take the temperature on my loaf to decide on doneness.
-It is really hard on a loaf like this one to go by time and color.
+• Take the temperature of the loaf to decide on doneness.
+It is really hard on a loaf like this one to go by time and color so taking the temperature is more accurate.
 You are looking for 190 degrees internal temp.

 quick read thermometer in a brioche loaf in the oven.